nadeem-ahmed-git/Python-Projects/README.md

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%206%20-%20Zomato%20Bangalore%20Restaurants%20Data%20Analysis/delivery%20rating.png?raw=true)

-    - **Project Overview**: In this project, I analysed a dataset of Zomato, an Indian multinational company who has revolutionized the food and dining landscape globally.
-The objective of this           analysis is to understand the restaurant landscape in Bangalore by examining key factors such as home delivery, seating facilities, ratings, costs, popular cuisines, number of outlets, and         location.
+    - **Project Overview**: This analysis aims to explore the restaurant landscape in Bangalore, focusing on home delivery services, indoor seating availability, delivery ratings, cost-ratings correlation, popular cuisines, restaurant chains, cost of most reviewed restaurants, and location-based ratings.
+The objective is to derive insights that can guide restaurant owners and customers in making informed decisions.
     - **Data Collection**:
          The dataset was obtained from Kaggle, which included information about Name, Cuisines, Area, Timing, Contact number, Is home delivery available?
 Is takeaway available?
          Is indoor seating available?
 Does it serve only vegetarian food?
 Restaurant Ratings, Restaurant Reviews etc.